 Dr. Sachiko Homma in our group has been awarded a new grant from Friends of FSH Research to help support her work on mechanisms of pathogenesis in FSHD.

 Time to join together again!
 Join me at Christopher Columbus Park in Boston’s North End on Saturday, April 14, 1-3 pm.
 Speakers, music, and camaraderie.

-Our paper describing our work on characterizing the DUX4 protein has been accepted for publication.
+Our paper describing functional domains in the DUX4 protein has been accepted and published.
 Details are:

 We’ve submitted a new manuscript for publication that describes our work on functional domains of the DUX4 protein in FSHD pathogenesis.
 Authors include members of the group led by our collaborator Dr. Hiroaki Matsuhashi at Tokai University in Japan, as well as Sachiko Homma, Mary Lou Beermann, Bryant Yu and Jeff from our group at the Boston University School of Medicine.

 Jeff has published a field note: “2E2: A Successful Gull” in the February, 2018 issue of Bird Observer, which is the the birding journal of New England.
 The online version of the article is available here.

 Our paper on mechanisms of pathogenesis in MDC1A (laminin-alpha-2-deficiency) has been accepted and published by the Journal of Neuromuscular Diseases.
 Details:

 Yoon, S., Beermann, M.L., Yu, B., Shao, D., Bachschmid, M., and Miller, J.B.
 (2018) Aberrant caspase activation in laminin-α2-deficient human myogenic cells is mediated by p53 and sirtuin activity.
 J. Neuromusc.
 Dis.
 5: 59-73. published online Dec 20, 2017. doi: 10.3233/JND-170262.
 PubMed PMID: 29278895. online access